-This position reports to the Vice President for Student Affairs.
-The Dean has the primary responsibility for developing, coordinating, administering and assessing a student life programs.
-The Dean of Students provides leadership, vision and strategic direction to the following: co-curricular activities, student programs and leadership development, components of community service, Greek life, minority student affairs, cultural programming for the students, University and community, and student discipline through the enforcement of the code of student conduct.
+The VPSA has the primary responsibility for developing, coordinating, administering and assessing all student affairs programs.
+The VPSA provides leadership, vision and strategic direction to the following: co-curricular activities, student programs and leadership development, components of community service, Greek life, minority student affairs, cultural programming for the students, University and community, and student discipline through the enforcement of the code of student conduct.